tomerfiliba/plumbum/docs/cli.rst

 Dependencies
 ^^^^^^^^^^^^
-Many time, the occurrence of a certain switch depends on the occurrence of another, e..g, it may not be possible to give ``-x`` without also giving ``-y``.
+Many times, the occurrence of a certain switch depends on the occurrence of another, e.g., it may not be possible to give ``-x`` without also giving ``-y``.
 This constraint can be achieved by specifying the ``requires`` keyword argument to the ``switch`` decorator; it is a list of switch names that this switch depends on.
 If the required switches are missing, the user